 - Alderwoods Group, Inc. from 2002 to 2006

-Ms. Kirtley’s excellence in her field has been recognized in her past service as Chair of the American Institute of Certified Public Accountants, Chair of the AICPA Board of Examiners, and as a current U.S. member and Deputy President of the Board of the International Federation of Accountants (IFAC), which establishes international auditing, ethics and education standards for the global accounting profession.
+Skills and Qualifications: Ms. Kirtley’s excellence in her field has been recognized in her service as President of IFAC, and her past service as Chair of the American Institute of Certified Public Accountants (AICPA) and Chair of the AICPA Board of Examiners.
+She also gained extensive audit, financial reporting, risk management and other experience as the Chief Financial Officer of an international company and Certified Public Accountant of a large international accounting firm.
 In addition, she brings to our Board and Governance Committee a deep understanding of a wide range of current governance issues gained by her work as a corporate governance consultant and a faculty member of The Conference Board Directors’ Institute.

 |Jerry W. Levin|